vadim-chistiakov/Event-List-Assessment/README.md

 ## Round 2 (Nice to have)

 ### Business logic tasks:
-[ ] implement logic of filtering only upcoming events (events which are older than today do not show in the list) [ ] implement event details screen
+[Х] implement logic of filtering only upcoming events (events which are older than today do not show in the list) [ ] implement event details screen

 ### Code refactoring tasks: